In 30 seconds…

 A hair transplant (sometimes referred to as “hair restoration”) is a procedure whereby your own hair follicles are relocated to other areas of your scalp using a technique called micrografting.

 While the results of a hair transplant are long-lasting, there’s no guarantee that your first procedure will be your last.
-It’s also a time-consuming process which involves a lot of healing and recovery (around 6-12 months).
+It’s also a time-consuming way to treat hair loss, which involves a lot of healing and recovery (around 6-12 months).

 If the transplant is successful, the relocated hair follicles will encourage hair growth to fill out the bald patches on your scalp.
 But, like the follicles that were already in place, the transplanted ones have a lifespan, and will eventually stop producing as much hair as they once did.